What is Cholesterol?

 High cholesterol levels are known as “hypercholesterolaemia”

-Symptoms do not always appear in such a way that the doctor can identify them simply by sight or even touch.
+Symptoms of high cholesterol do not always appear in such a way that the doctor can identify them simply by sight or even touch.

 When symptoms of atherosclerosis, a typical consequence of high cholesterol levels, are present it acts as identification of high cholesterol.